ahstat/ahstat.github.io/_posts/2016-4-11-Metropolis-Hastings-example.md

 </center>

 *Fig. 1.
-Sample of size 1000 drawn with Metropolis–Hastings algorithm of a truncated normal distribution*
+Sample of size 1000 of a truncated normal distribution drawn with Metropolis–Hastings algorithm*

 ## Presentation

 The aim of the algorithm is to simulate a sample following a distribution (**target distribution**).
-We assume that this target distribution has a density, which is known up to a multiplicative constant.
+We assume that this target distribution has a density, and that we know it up to a multiplicative constant.
 This means that we do not need to know exactly the normalization constant, which can be difficult to approximate for rare events or high-dimensional densities.